 Different lending institutions have different hire purchase costs.
 Some will quote an APR (Annual Percentage Rate).
 This can help consumers to compare hire purchase costs.
 It may be misleading to compare a hire purchase APR with that of a normal bank or credit union loan, as a consumer is paying for the hire of the goods and does not own them until the last installment of the agreement has been paid.

-Consumers who would like independent information or help in understanding any of the terms and conditions of their hire purchase (or any other loan) contract are encouraged to contact the National Consumer Agency.
+Consumers who would like independent information or help in understanding any of the terms and conditions of their hire purchase (or any other loan) contract are encouraged to contact the Competition and Consumer Protection Commission.
 Apart from information and support, the Agency will help to ensure that any complaints are properly handled by the finance companies they regulate.

 You can contact their consumer help-line on lo-call 1890 432 432 or visit their website.

 For specific consumer complaints against a finance company in relation to a hire purchase agreement, consumers should address their complaint in the first instance to the finance company.
 If they are not satisfied with the outcome, a formal complaint can be made to the Financial Ombudsman.
 The Ombudsman has the power to award compensation to the consumer in cases where their rights have been breached, or where there is evidence of unfair treatment.